luzzif/loopring-docs-demo/src/pages/orders.md

 In an actual order, tokens are not expressed by their names or ERC20 addresses, but by their **token ID**, the index at which the tokens have been registered in the Loopring Exchange's smart contract.
 Note that the same ERC20 token may have different IDs on different exchanges built on top of the same Loopring protocol.

 In the above example, we assume that the IDs of LRC and ETH are 2 and 0, respectively.
-You can query token's information using [Token Information Supported by the Exchange](../dex_apis/getTokens.md).

-The amounts of tokens are in their smallest unit as strings.
+Amount are expressed in their smallest unit as strings.
 Taking LRC as an example, its `decimals` is 18, so 1.0LRC should be expressed as `" 1000000000000000000 "` (1 followed by 18 0s).
 Each token's `decimals` is coded in its smart contract; the decimals of ETH is 18.

 <NoticeBox mode="info">
-    The types of `buy` and`allOrNone` in the order are strings rather than boolean.
+    The types of `buy` and `allOrNone` in the order are strings rather than boolean.
 </NoticeBox>

 #### Trading Fee

-`maxFeeBips = 50` specifies that the **maximum trading fee** the order is willing to pay to the exchange is 0.5% (the unit of `maxFeeBips` is 0.01%).
+`maxFeeBips = 50` specifies that the **maximum trading fee** the order is willing to pay to the exchange is 0.5% (`maxFeeBips` is expressed in basis points).
 Loopring charges trading fees in `tokenB` as a percentage of the token bought from a trade.
 Assuming that the order above has bought `"10000000000000000000"` ETH (10ETH), the actual trading fee **will not exceed 0.05ETH** (`"10000000000000000000"* 0.5%`).

 Loopring's relayer offers different trading fee discounts based on the user VIP tiers.
 The bottom line is that the actual trading fees can never exceed the maximum orders are willing to pay, specified by `maxFeeBips`.